fbpx Skip to content

 Rosanna Flamer-Caldera

 Rosanna Flamer-Caldera is the founder and leader of Equal Ground, an LGBTQ+ rights organization in Sri Lanka.
-Equal Ground is a grantee-partner of the Legal Empowerment Fund, a program of the Fund for Human Rights that supports grassroots groups helping marginalized communities know, use, and shape the law.
+Equal Ground is a grantee-partner of the Legal Empowerment Fund, a program hosted by the Fund for Global Human Rights that supports grassroots groups helping marginalized communities know, use, and shape the law.

 In Sri Lanka, same-sex relationships are criminalized, with penalties of up to a decade in prison, and stigma and discrimination are rampant.
 Rosanna created Equal Ground to dismantle the legal barriers that prevent LGBTQ+ people from living safe and free lives.
 Following a critical court victory in 2023, Equal Ground and its allies began advocating for legislation that would overturn criminal penalties for same-sex relations.
 Thanks to Equal Ground’s tireless work, the Sri Lankan Parliament could pass a bill overturning these policies this year.